 Check out the Merman and pet an alligator at the Arkansas Alligator Farm and Petting Zoo on your way to Hot Springs.

-Hang with the giant, ancient trees of Sequoia and Kings Canyon.
+Hang with the giant, ancient trees in Yosemite.
 Your kids will be in awe when they find out how old each one is.

 Surf the dunes at Great Sand Dunes National Park.
 Cool off in Medano Creek in between runs.